 Some of our current and potential competitors have significantly more established brands or greater financial, sourcing, marketing, operational or other resources than we do.
 In addition, other online retailers may be acquired by, receive investments from or enter into strategic relationships with well-established and well-financed companies or investors, which would help enhance their competitive positions.
 Certain of our competitors may be able to secure more favorable terms with suppliers, devote greater resources to marketing campaigns, adopt more aggressive pricing or inventory policies and devote substantially more resources to infrastructure development.
-Increased competitors, and competitive pressures may materially and adversely affect our business, financial condition and results of operations.
+Increased competition may reduce our gross and operating margins, market share and brand recognition.
+We may not be able to compete successfully against current and future competitors, and competitive pressures may materially and adversely affect our business, financial condition and results of operations.